 Positioning is key during pregnancy massage in order to:

 I recommend informing your midwife and doctor that you are planning to have massage during your pregnancy.
+I prefer not to treat during the first trimester.
 Massage is not suitable for high risk pregnancies, so should be avoided if you have vaginal bleeding or spotting, threatened miscarriage, a history of early labour, placental dysfunction, eclampsia or gestational diabetes.

-I use organic grapeseed oil for pregnancy massage, which is naturally non-allergenic.
+I use organic grapeseed oil for pregnancy massage, which is naturally hypo-allergenic.